 Stone’s more recent work consists of visual narrative that investigates the weakness and determination of others when faced with challenge, and the trauma people often suffer beneath their veiled surface.
 Through these visual essays he discusses the tension and struggles tied to our abridged life, in an effort to engage in a conversation about our struggling humanity.

 There is a tensive discord that is our global world, a prosaic yet undeniably disheartening schism that is ever churning as we grow and change.
 These tides in our lives can forever alter the course we once had.
 They have for me.

-A product of the gap between the X and Millennial generations I often feel as though I have been caught between two worlds, the analog and the digital.
-Astounding leaps in technology have brought forth new access and dissemination of the viewable image.
-This acceleration in visual communication has allowed us to view deeply the stress and fragility of our vital spark in ways that were impossible for our forbearers.
-In my work I explore what lies beneath the frail dermal periphery that is our abridged life.
-I investigate weakness and determination when faced with challenge, and the trauma we suffer beneath the surface.
-I seek to unfasten the tension in ourselves and in our humanity.
+As a product of the gap between the X and Millennial generations, I have often felt as though I am caught between two worlds, the analog, and the digital.
+The astounding leaps I have seen in technology have brought forth great access and dissemination of the viewable image.
+This acceleration in visual communication has allowed us to view more deeply the stress and fragility of our vital spark in ways that were impossible for our forbearers; yet these leaps have left fissures between us.

 In my work I bridge these rifts through visual discussion.
 I explore what lies beneath the frail dermal periphery that is our abridged life.
 I investigate weakness and determination when faced with challenge, and the trauma we suffer beneath the surface.
 I seek to unfasten the tension in ourselves and in our humanity and explore events that tie into our struggling benevolence.
 The things that stir me are the injustices I see in the world and the pains that can shift us.

 The Curriculum Vitae, commonly referred to simply as the “CV”, is an artist’s and academic’s resumé.
 Click Here to view my CV.